OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/tcd_seas_bavg_precip_observed.md

 Sometimes CERF allocations are delayed compared to the actual event.
 We would therefore expect that for the years CERF funding was released, the rainy season of that year or the year before to be dryer.
-From the descriptions it seems likely all 2010-2012 findung could be caused by the 2011 deficits, and maybe the 2007/2008 rain deficits.
+From the dates and descriptions it seems likely that the 2010 funding relates to the 2009 drought mentioned in the framework, the 2011 and 2012 funding to the 2011 drought, and the 2018 funding to the 2017 drought.
+In that sense the CERF allocations correspond with the years mentioned by the drought framework.

-It is unclear what caused the 2018 CERF drought-related funding.
+As mentioned above the 2009 and 2011 years were not the worst years in terms of rainfall deficits, and in 2017 no rainfall deficits were seen.
+One reasoning might be that deficits of previous years caused a cumulative effect, though these deficits weren't particularly massive either.

 ```python
 df=pd.read_csv(cerf_path,parse_dates=["dateUSGSignature"])